 4. Vitamins/Minerals: niacin, magnesium, potassium (this is why we spread out the coconut water throughout the day).

-5. Supplements/Herbs: Coenzyme Q10 (CoQ10), curcumin, lemon balm, nattokinase, L-arginine, l-glutamine, Catuaba, cayenne pepper, ginger root, Ginkgo Biloba, Gotu kola, jiaoqulan, lotus, parsley, Schisandra, American hellebore, skullcap, barberry, black cohosh, black haw, coleus, fenugreek, ginseng, goldenthread, hawthorn, horseradish, ho-shou-wu, linden flower, nettle, olive leaf, prickly ash, Siberian, valerian, vervain, common yarrow, camphor, eucalyptus, melatonin, alpha lipoic acid (ALA).
+5. Supplements/Herbs: Coenzyme Q10 (CoQ10), curcumin, lemon balm, nattokinase, L-arginine, l-glutamine, Catuaba, cayenne pepper, ginger root, Ginkgo Biloba, Gotu kola, jiaoqulan, lotus, parsley, Schisandra, American hellebore, skullcap, barberry, black cohosh, black haw, coleus, fenugreek, ginseng, goldenthread, hawthorn, horseradish, ho-shou-wu, linden flower, nettle, olive leaf, paprika, prickly ash, Siberian, valerian, vervain, common yarrow, camphor, eucalyptus, melatonin, alpha lipoic acid (ALA).

 7. Hormones: estrogen, progesterone (this is why symptoms are worse around and during periods).